mediacloud/backend/doc/api_2_0_spec.md

  publish_date             The publish date of the story as specified in the RSS feed

- custom_tags              A list containing the names of any tags that have been added to the
+ custom_story_tags        A list containing the names of any tags that have been added to the
                           story using the write-back API.

  collect_date             The date the RSS feed was actually downloaded